izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 an external identity provider. _OIDC_ is a widely used auth standard, and Okta, Aws, Azure, Google, Facebook, and many others implement identity providers compatible with it.

-See [permissions](../Config/Permissions.md) in config for other authentication options.

 The following settings in [Server.json](ServerSettings.md) are required to configure an OIDC provider:

 * `AuthMethod`: Set this to `OpenIdConnect`.